-Proposals for the following access and parking improvements will be supported:
+Proposals for the following access and parking improvements will be supported (where planning permission is required):

-- a) the provision of additional parking to serve Baldock railway station within site BA1 in the North Hertfordshire Local Plan [or on part of designated employment area BE2, as an exception to policy ETC1 that applies to that area]; - b) improved access to Baldock station, including the provision of lifts to both platforms, and changes to the Station Approach/Icknield Way East junction (to provide better crossing arrangements for pedestrians and cyclists, and easier and safer turning arrangements for vehicles); - c) enhanced drop-off and pick-up arrangements to serve Knights Templar school, especially if the school requires enlargement due to the residential allocations in the Local Plan (in which case appropriate contributions towards the improvements should be agreed before permission for residential development is granted); and - d) improved pedestrian and cycle access from Baldock High Street to the Tesco superstore.
+- a) the provision of a limited amount of additional parking to serve Baldock railway station within the existing built-up area of the town or as part of site BA1 in the North Hertfordshire Local Plan; - b) improved access to Baldock station, including the provision of lifts to both platforms and additional secure cycle storage as Baldock grows; - changes to the drop-off and pick-up arrangements serving Knights Templar School to improve safety, especially if the school requires enlargement as a direct result of the allocations for housing in the Local Plan (in which case appropriate contributions towards the improvements will be sought); and - d) improved pedestrian and cycle access from Baldock High Street to the Tesco superstore.

-There are several locations in Baldock where better access and parking arrangements to existing facilities are needed now, or are likely to be needed within the period of this plan.
-There are also significant transport issues associated with the proposed developments on the edge of Baldock, which are addressed in policy E1 later in the plan.
+There are several places in Baldock where better access and parking arrangements to serve existing facilities are needed now, or are likely to be needed within the period of this plan.
+There are also significant transport issues associated with the proposed developments on the edge of Baldock, which are addressed in policies E1 and E6 later in the plan.
+Some of the actions needed to tackle traffic, parking and access issues are outside the scope of the planning system, although the specific improvements noted in this policy are likely to need planning permission.

-The proposed growth of the town will lead to more use being made of Baldock railway station, whose existing car park has limited capacity.
-Commuter parking elsewhere in Baldock has become a growing problem, and while daytime parking restrictions have helped to manage this, Baldock's expansion will inevitably generate additional demand to park at or near the station.
-Responses to the Neighbourhood Plan survey showed 72% in favour of providing more parking for the station, and two potential opportunities have been identified, both of which could be connected to the station subject to access being agreed.
+The proposed growth of the town will lead to more use of Baldock railway station, whose existing car park has limited capacity.
+Commuter parking elsewhere in Baldock has become a growing problem, and while daytime parking restrictions have helped to manage this, Baldock's expansion is likely to generate additional demand to park at or near the station2.
+Responses to the Neighbourhood Plan survey showed 72% in favour of providing more parking for the station.